 Yet, society remains polarised between students from the 'Fridays for Future' campaign urging politicians to “follow the science”, climate change denial, anti-vaccine campaigns, fake news, and the ‘people are tired of experts’ narrative.
 This has led to a wave of public commentary and reflection on the role of experts and expertise in democracies.

 How can politics, civil society and the science community overcome these challenges?
 And how can universities contribute?
 Is it possible for them to achieve the perfect balance of being research organisations, learning spaces and societal actors?

-Join this EURACTIV Virtual Conference to discuss the role of evidence in society and policy-making in Europe, and the special role of European universities in shaping a knowledge-driven society.
+The EURACTIV Virtual Conference discussed the role of evidence in society and policy-making in Europe, and the special role of European universities in shaping a knowledge-driven society.

 A recording of the webinar is now available on the EURACTIV YouTube channel.